-- a) in the reasoning part, a clear definition of the issues evaluated according to article 37 of this law. - b) in the ordering part, a determination that when a concrete obligation of the defendant is foreseen, it is executable by the judicial bailiff.
-In this case, the court determines the time period and manner of execution of the decision.
+- a) In the reasoning part, a clear definition of the issues evaluated according to article 37 of this law. - b) In the ordering part, a determination that when a concrete obligation of the defendant is foreseen, it is executable by the judicial bailiff.
+In this case, the court determines the time limit and manner of execution of the decision.

-Article 42 Announcement and deposit of the decision
+Announcement and deposit of the decision

 - 1. Regardless of the form of the adjudication, the decision must be reasoned [lit. should mandatorily be announced with reasons]. - 2.
-In exceptional cases and only for a reason of absolute impossibility, the court postpones the reasoned announcement of the decision for up to five days.

-3. Within seven days from the announcement of the decision, the file is delivered to the judicial secretariat.
+In exceptional cases and only for a reason of absolute impossibility, the court postpones the reasoned announcement of the decision for up to five days. - 3.
+Within seven days from the announcement of the decision, the file is delivered to the judicial secretariat.

-Article 43 Obligation of publication
+Obligation of publication